 9 Many plans for U.S. supply chain assets, particularly manufacturing facilities, have been based on individual offshore wind projects' local content commitments.
 As a result, many manufacturing facilities have been tied to specific projects, depending on developers for equity or prepayments to fund facility construction.
-This interdependence also stacks project risks given the co-dependency of these paired OSW projects and their supply chain asset faces increased risk as well.
+This interdependence also stacks project risks given the co-dependency of these paired OSW projects and their supply chain developments.
+If one of the two assets is delayed, as was experienced by offtake cancellations in 2023, the connected OSW project or supply chain asset faces increased risk as well.
 A similar dynamic applies to onshore grid reinforcements.
 Upgrades to OSW projects' onshore power injection points must begin years before project COD.
 Onshore grid upgrades are traditionally funded project-by-project through the interconnection queue process, creating timing risks for project delivery.
 The costs and timelines for completing these interconnection upgrades range widely and are typically unconfirmed until near-FID, years after revenue prices to cover these costs are locked-in.

-Figure 21 - Risk mitigation measures focus on three main areas of risk and Interconnection Uncertainties
+Figure 21 - Risk mitigation measures focus on three main areas of risk